Fantastic Four (2015 film): Cancelled sequel

 Before Fantastic Four began filming, 20th Century Fox announced plans for a sequel with a scheduled release date of July 14, 2017.
 Fox then rescheduled the release for June 2, 2017, with War for the Planet of the Apes taking its place on the July 14, 2017, slot.
 It changed the release date again to June 9, 2017, to be two weeks after Star Wars: The Last Jedi's initial scheduled release date of May 26, 2017.

-Due to Fantastic Four's poor box office performance and negative reviews, Pamela McClintock of The Hollywood Reporter said that it "throws into question whether Fox will move ahead with a sequel".
+Due to Fantastic Four's poor box office performance, negative reviews, and poor home media sales, Pamela McClintock of The Hollywood Reporter said that it "throws into question whether Fox will move ahead with a sequel".
 Phil Hoad of The Guardian said it would "be interesting" to see if Fox proceeds with a sequel and if it keeps the "gritty-on-paper" tone, noting that if Fox did not produce another film by 2022, the rights would revert to Marvel Studios.
-Despite the performance, it was reported in September 2015 that Fox still planned to produce a sequel, with Simon Kinberg working on the project.
+Despite the performance, Fox still planned to produce a sequel, with Simon Kinberg working on the project.
 Drew McWeeny of HitFix said that while a sequel may not be produced in time for the 2017 release date, Fox would likely attempt to salvage the franchise, working with Trank's defined vision and adding adjustments to it.
 While Kinberg affirmed his intent to make a sequel, Kate Mara said that a sequel looked unlikely, despite expressing interest in reprising her role as Susan Storm.
 In September 2015, Tommy Wiseau expressed enthusiasm in directing a sequel, having personal admiration for the film.

-In November 2015, the sequel was removed from Fox's release schedule.
+The sequel was removed from Fox's release schedule in November 2015.
 In May 2016, Kinberg reaffirmed his intent to make another Fantastic Four film with the same cast.
 Later that month, Toby Kebbell stated he had no interest in reprising his role as Dr. Doom if a sequel were to happen.
 In August, both Miles Teller and Kate Mara said they were open to returning for a sequel.
-On February 24, 2017, when asked by Collider whether they would make another Fantastic Four film, Kinberg stated "I have no idea.
+When asked by Collider whether they would make another Fantastic Four film, Kinberg answered: "I have no idea.
 I think the truth is we would not do another Fantastic Four movie until it was ready to be made.
 One of the lessons we learned on that movie is we want to make sure to get it 100% right, because we will not get another chance with the fans".

-Matthew Vaughn has expressed interest in directing a new version of Fantastic Four himself as an apology saying, "One of my favorites is the Fantastic Four, so maybe one day I'll try and rectify the mistake."
-Concept artist Alexander Lozano revealed that Trank's iteration of the Fantastic Four were considered for cameo appearances in Tim Miller's take on Deadpool 2.
+Matthew Vaughn had expressed interest in directing a new version of Fantastic Four himself as an apology for the performance of the 2015 film.
+Concept artist Alexander Lozano revealed that Trank's iteration of the Fantastic Four was considered for cameo appearances in Tim Miller's take on Deadpool 2.